Doctelligence/doctelligence.github.io/roadmap.md

 - Conduct comprehensive security audits, penetration tests, and stress tests.
 - Fix vulnerabilities promptly and monitor for emerging threats.

-## 🚀 Testnet Launch
-- Launch the testnet to demonstrate core infrastructure and gather feedback from early testers.

 ## 📢 Marketing
 - Launch a marketing campaign to build awareness.
 - Host webinars, AMAs, and open-source events to engage the community.